Wall Street slumps and bond yields sink following weak hiring numbers and new tariffs

 “What had looked like a Teflon labor market showed some scratches this morning, as tariffs continue to work their way through the economy,” said Ellen Zentner, chief economic strategist for Morgan Stanley Wealth Management.
 “A Fed that still appeared hesitant to lower rates may see a clearer path to a September cut, especially if data over the next month confirms the trend."

 Businesses, investors and the Fed are all operating under a cloud of uncertainty from Trump’s tariff policy.
-The latest shift in the on-again-off-again policy gives 66 countries, the European Union, Taiwan and the Falkland islands another seven days, instead of taking effect on Friday.
+The latest moves give 66 countries, the European Union, Taiwan and the Falkland islands another seven days, instead of taking effect on Friday, as Trump stated earlier.

-Companies have been warning investors that the policy, with current and proposed tariffs, has made it difficult to make forecasts.
+Companies have been warning investors that the policy, with some tariffs already in effect while others change or get extended, has made it difficult to make forecasts.
 Walmart, Procter & Gamble and many others have warned about import taxes raising costs, eating into profits and raising prices for consumers.

-Internet retail giant Amazon fell 7.7%, despite reporting encouraging profit and sales for its most recent quarter.
-Technology behemoth Apple fell 1.8% after also beating Wall Street’s profit and revenue forecasts.
-Both companies face tougher operating conditions because of tariffs.
+Internet retail giant Amazon fell 8.4%, despite reporting encouraging profit and sales for its most recent quarter.
+Technology behemoth Apple fell 2.7% after also beating Wall Street’s profit and revenue forecasts.
+Both companies face tougher operating conditions because of tariffs, with Apple forecasting a $1.1 billion hit from the fees in the current quarter.